 The cost varies widely so we’ll organize them by price so you can choose a mic that fits your budget.
 You’ll find mostly mics that use XLR connections, but I’ll also highlight a few USB condenser mics as well.

-Here are my top picks for each price point:
+Here are my top picks for each price point in 2020:

 - Over $1,000: Neumann TLM 170 R (multi-pattern)

 - Under $500: Rode NT2-A (multi-pattern) or AKG C214 (cardioid)

 - Under $300: Rode NT1 (cardioid)

 - Under $100: Audio-Technica AT2020 (cardioid)

 - Best Condenser Mics Under $1000

 As you likely noticed, many of the mics over $1,000 on this list come from Neumann.
 They invented the standard for phantom power and have been making world-class microphones since the 1920’s.